MasterToad7/Papaya/README.md

 # Papaya
-Tool to vizualize electron orbits around a nucleus
+Tool to visualize electron orbits around a nucleus
 > **Note**
 > Papaya currently only supports orbits up to the 3rd energy level
 ## Planned Updates